kenmoore/sketch-better-paste/README.md

 # Better Paste plugin for Sketch
 Paste like it was meant to be--into the artboard you're viewing.

+[Watch this video](https://www.youtube.com/watch?v=M8F6gtfnwpc) to see how broken pasting is in Sketch.

-Press Ctrl+V and Better Paste determines which artboard is centered in your view (or closest to center) and pastes into that artboard, not some random artboard far away.
+Press Ctrl+V and Better Paste determines which area of which artboard is centered in your view and pastes right there, not some at some random area or artboard far away.

 You're welcome ;)